 Pro Tip: Requesting expedited handling is optional, but strongly recommended.
 An expedited handling request guarantees that the filing request will be reviewed in 1-2 business days.
 Otherwise, processing times can range from a week to several months, depending on the caseload of NYDOS.

 The EIN serves as the tax identification for the PLLC.
 If you or another owner has a valid social security number, you can get an EIN directly from the Internal Revenue Service (IRS) website.
-Otherwise, an IRS Form SS-4 and mail it to the IRS at the following address:
+Otherwise, you’ll have to complete an IRS Form SS-4 and mail it to the IRS at the following address:

 The CP-575 EIN letter, together with the certified copy of the articles of organization, is needed to open a bank account.
 Each bank has its own policies about what they need to open an account.
 So call your bank to be sure.